IgniparousTempest/IgniparousTempest.github.io/_posts/2018-02-12-Raspberry-Pi-Mini-Marquee.md

 ./install.sh
 {% endhighlight %}

-This will install the {% highlight bash %}rpi-mini-marquee{% endhighlight %} tool and the necessary scripts to change the marquee when a game starts, a game ends, the system starts up, and the shuts down.
+This will install the `rpi-mini-marquee` tool and the necessary scripts to change the marquee when a game starts, a game ends, the system starts up, and the shuts down.

 The installation files can now be removed by running these commands in the same window: